 It’s not often these days that 67-year-old Linda Co can get a moment to herself.
 The growing demand for her particular brand of traditional Chinese food simply won’t allow it.
 Her hectic schedule—including early morning trips to the market, preparing orders, recipe testing, and research—began to take over the Co household two years ago when her son Oliver thought of an idea that would change her life.
-The idea is called China Mommy, an online enterprise that sells traditional and authentic Fukienese cuisine.
+The idea is called China Mommy, an online home business that sells traditional and authentic Fukienese cuisine.
 “I started posting on social media ’yung mga niluluto ni Mommy, and then my friends commented, saying how good the food looked, and then they started asking if they could order.
 So naisip namin one day, ‘Sige, gawin nating business, try natin magbenta.’”

 China Mommy doesn’t serve the usual Chinese fare.
 They don’t serve egg rolls or fried rice or siopao or wonton noodles.
 The menu instead boasts of misua, Chinese lumpia, Lo Ba (Taiwanese minced pork rice topping), and fortune bags (mushrooms, vegetables, and minced pork wrapped in tofu skin)—all intricate, labor-intensive dishes prepared under Co’s perfectionist, watchful eye.

 Tradition connotes nostalgia, and sometimes even a kind of sentimentality that, whether we like to admit it or not, definitely sells.
 But for Co, who had been cooking Chinese food all her life, tradition also means a strict adherence to certain rules.
 Tradition is just as much about preservation and technicality as it is about sentimentality.
 This belief manifests itself in her work ethic.